Narcotics Anonymous

 Although both NA and AA follow similar core principles in their Twelve Steps, some steps may be worded differently to better suit the experiences and struggles of those dealing with drug addiction rather than alcohol addiction.

-For example, NA’s steps often refer to “our addiction” rather than specifically to alcohol, and they may emphasize spiritual awakening and the importance of carrying the message to other addicts.
+For example, NA’s steps often refer to “our addiction” rather than specifically to alcohol, and they may emphasize spiritual awakening and the importance of carrying the message to others still struggling with addiction.

 The twelve steps of NA are: